saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 :::

-Specify a [Sauce Connect](/secure-connections/sauce-connect) tunnel to establish connectivity with a Sauce Labs test platform.
+Specify a [Sauce Connect tunnel name](/secure-connections/sauce-connect/setup-configuration/basic-setup/#using-tunnel-names) to establish connectivity with a Sauce Labs test platform.
 This is alias for [tunnelName](#tunnelname).

 :::note Choose the Correct Tunnel Identifier